amblerhq/withCSV/README.md

 📜 A fluent API similar to lodash chainable methods, treating your CSV like the array of objects it really is

-🏋️ A [robust parsing library based on Node streams](https://www.npmjs.com/package/csv-parser) which makes it memory-efficient by default, even on very large files
+🏋️ Based on a [robust parsing library using Node streams](https://www.npmjs.com/package/csv-parser).
+It is stupid fast and memory-efficient by default, for you to go crazy on large files 🪐

-🖋️ Smart typing which makes it a pleasure to work with in Typescript
+🖋️ Barely 300 lines of Typescript

 ⏳ Support for asynchronous callbacks

-## Getting started
+## Installing

 `withCSV` can be installed using your package manager of choice :